Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.graphics/Documentation~/index.md

 #### Operating System Overlays

 Whenever you have operating system managed overlays (toolbar, window) on top of your full screen Unity application, a one frame delay may be introduced causing cluster synchronization artefacts.

+#### Shader Stripping

+The screen coord override variants needed for fullscreen post effects should not be stripped when building a standalone player.
+Make sure the "Strip Screen Coord Override Variants" option in **Project Settings | Graphics | Global Settings** is unchecked.